haris18896/SQL-Docs/README.md

   * `FULL JOIN`: Returns rows when there is a match in one of the tables.
   * `SELF JOIN`: Joins a table with itself.
   * `UNION ALL`: Combines the result set of two or more SELECT statements (allows duplicate values).
-  * `ROW_NUMBER`: Assigns a unique sequential integer to each row to which a window function is applied.
-  * `RANK`: Assigns a unique integer to each distinct row within the partition of a result set.
-  * `DENSE_RANK`: Assigns a unique integer to each distinct row within the partition of a result set.
-  * `NTILE`: Divides an ordered set of rows into a specified number of groups called buckets and assigns a bucket number to each row.
-  * `LAG`: Accesses data from a previous row in the same result set without the use of a self-join.
-  * `LEAD`: Accesses data from a subsequent row in the same result set without the use of a self-join.
-  * `FIRST_VALUE`: Returns the first value in an ordered set of values.
-  * `LAST_VALUE`: Returns the last value in an ordered set of values.
-  * `OFFSET`: Specifies the number of rows to skip before starting to return rows from the query expression.
-  * `FETCH`: Specifies the number of rows to return after the OFFSET clause has been processed.
-  * `TOP`: Specifies the number of rows or the percentage of rows to be returned.
-  * `PERCENT`: Specifies the percentage of rows to return.
-  * `ROWNUM`: Specifies the number of rows to return.
-  * `ROWNUMBER`: Specifies the number of rows to return.
-  * `LIMIT`: Specifies the number of rows to return.
-  * `OFFSET`: Specifies the number of rows to skip before starting to return rows from the query expression.
-  * `FETCH`: Specifies the number of rows to return after the OFFSET clause has been processed.
-  * `TOP`: Specifies the number of rows or the percentage of rows to be returned.
-  * `PERCENT`: Specifies the percentage of rows to return.
-  * `ROWNUM`: Specifies the number of rows to return.
-  * `ROWNUMBER`: Specifies the number of rows to return.

 ### `SQL Data Types`
 * Numeric: